pepijndevos/pepijndevos.github.com/_posts/2018-01-13-generate-cities-skylines-height-maps.markdown

 Initially I developed the script under Linux, but switching to Windows for testing with the actual game was surprisingly painless, once I installed Anaconda.
 Anaconda takes care of compiling all the annoying C extensions, which is a huge relief.
 I highly recommend it.

-For my personal use, some parameters and assumptions were just hardcoded, but I've since added a simple command-line interface so yo can adjust the size of the map, how much blur is applied, height scale and offset, and disable shoreline fixes.
+For my personal use, some parameters and assumptions were just hardcoded, but I've since added a simple command-line interface so you can adjust the size of the map, how much blur is applied, height scale and offset, and disable shoreline fixes.